MicrosoftDocs/learn/learn-pr/language/typescript-declare-instantiate-classes/includes/3-exercise-create-class.md

     ```

 > [!TIP]
-> The underscore (`_`) before the property name is not required in the property declaration but it provides a way to distinguish the property declaration from the parameters that are accessible through the constructor, while still tying the two together visually.
+> The underscore (`_`) before the property name isn't required in the property declaration but it provides a way to distinguish the property declaration from the parameters that are accessible through the constructor, while still tying the two together visually.

 ## Define the accessors